cambridgeltl/BLICEr/README.md

 ## Get Data and Set Input/Output Directories:
 Following our previous work [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/), our data are obtained from the [XLING repo](https://github.com/codogogo/xling-eval), please refer to [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) for data preprocessing details.

-We recommend to use [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) (either C1 or C2) as the Cross-lingual Word Embedding (CLWE) backbone.
+We recommend to use [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) (either its C1 or C2) as the Cross-lingual Word Embedding (CLWE) backbone.